-(b) Prohibited inducements
+(b) Prohibited Inducements

 Some inducements are so coercive that their use jeopardizes any chance of successful prosecution.
 These may create the appearance, and sometimes the reality, of outright duress.

-Examples are:
+Examples:

-- threats against the well-being of the target's family - extreme appeals to the sympathy or emotions of the solicited target - offers of unreasonable amounts of money to an impoverished or financially desperate target - continuous pressure such as repeated phone calls, visits or requests; repeated insistence, badgering - √ violent demonstrations; threats regarding loss of job, custody of children, etc.
+- 1. Threats against the well-being of the target's family. - 2.
+Extreme appeals to the sympathy or emotions of the solicited target. - 3.
+Offers of unreasonable amounts of money to an impoverished or financially desperate target. - 4.
+Continuous pressure such as repeated phone calls, visits or requests; repeated insistence, badgering. - 5.
+Violent demonstrations, for example, threats regarding loss of job, or custody of children.

 In some cases, government conduct can be so outrageous that due process principles will absolutely bar the government from obtaining a conviction.
 To establish outrageous government conduct, there must be over-involvement by the government combined with a passive role by the defendant.
-In other words, the government conduct must be so outrageous that it shocks the universal sense of justice and fundamentals principles of fair play.
+In other words, the government conduct must be so outrageous that it shocks the universal sense of justice and fundamental principles of fair play.
 For example, when the government supplies a defendant with counterfeit currency for the sole purpose of indicting him for receiving counterfeit currency with the intent to pass it as genuine, the government's actions violate due process.

-6.25.2 Predisposition
+10.3.2 Predisposition